harrymatthews50/MeshEditor/README.md

     - In interaction mode mouse clicking and tracking modify the camera prespective
     - In selection mode brushing and vertex selection is controlled by mouse clicks
 - Select or deselect vertices using the brush
-    - Right or left clicking toggles between modifying the selection and not modifying the selection (this is indicated visually by a chnage in the background color)
+    - Right or left clicking toggles between modifying the selection and not modifying the selection (this is indicated visually by a change in the background color)
     - Right clicking makes the brush deselect vertices
     - Left clicking makes the brush select vertices
     - Pressing keys '1' and '2' decrease and increase the radius of the brush respectively